ceceliacreates/ballot-cure/README.md

-# Diving into the Capacitor Community HTTP Plugin
+# Building a Ballot Curing App with the Capacitor Community HTTP Plugin

 ## What is the Capacitor Community HTTP Plugin?